hackclub/hackclub/workshops/pixel_art_pad/README.md

 #### Specifying the colors in color palette

 I love colors.
 In this workshop, we will be adding 9 colors for our color palette.
-You can modify or add more colors according to your convinience.
+You can modify or add more colors according to your convenience.

 ![A variety of colors](https://media.giphy.com/media/8Ry7iAVwKBQpG/giphy.gif)